DCIS’s classes are divided into two basic categories: core classes, and international studies foundations classes.

 Three kinds of experience are required on a continuing basis:

-Each student takes on tasks during each semester that contribute to the school.
+Each student takes on tasks that contribute to the school.
 These responsibilities cover a wide range of activities, from helping to beautify the school and grounds to recruiting new students into the school.

 This experience is important in making connections between global issues and problems that we need to face in our own communities.
-Service projects are required each semester.
+Service projects are required.
 Opportunities for Community Service are usually discussed at all-school meetings and in classes.

-Participation in Special Events involving international or cross-cultural issues is required each semester.
-Such events are common occurrences in DCIS, and they include field trips, conferences, debates, Model United Nations competitions, special speakers and seminars.
+Participation in Special Events is required.
+Such events are common occurrences in DCIS, and they include school dances, conferences, debates, Model United Nations competitions, special speakers and seminars.

 DCIS Portfolio and Graduation